true crime

 Nicole Morris has dedicated her life to helping find them.

-Of the families with those missing long-term she admits, "almost 100 per cent" reach out to a psychic in their search for answers.
+Of the families with those missing long-term, she said, "almost 100 per cent" reach out to a psychic in their search for answers.

-"Even people who are sceptical who have never been to a psychic, who don't like psychics," she said.
+"Even people who are sceptical who have never been to a psychic, who don't like psychics," she told Mamamia's True Crime Conversations.

 "They will clutch at anything when you have nothing, any tiny thread of a lifeline people will clutch at."